edsloan/sassbase/README.md

 v1.1.0

-A simple, responsive themed boilerplate to get your Sass projects up and running fast.
+A simple, responsive themed framework to get your Sass projects up and running fast.

 ##Set-up